bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The route calls for scrambling up a gully, but the gully, with its steep sides and loose shale floor, held little appeal for us.
 We hiked up the adjacent steep, grassy slope.
 In a short time, we reached the false summit and walked the short ridge crest to the top.

-We didn't enjoy the ascent route and had no interest retracing our steps, so we decided to take the Rowe Lakes trail back to the road.
-First though, we walked along the northwest ridge to the high point at 136374.
+We didn't enjoy the ascent route and had no interest in retracing our steps, so we decided to take the Rowe Lakes trail back to the road.
+First, we walked along the northwest ridge to the high point at 136374.
 The pleasant walk afforded us great views in all directions.
 We soon reached the high point, a couple of dozen metres higher than Mount Rowe.

 KML and GPX Tracks